bplmaps/cartinal/documentation/union-search-webcomponent.md

 This compiled web component bundles Vue, which is a dependency.
 If you are including it in a project where Vue is already available, you can recompile it using `vue-cli` with the `--inlineVue` flag excluded.

-## Search endpoints
+## Search access

-The search widget passes the query to the following endpoints, which return JSON with results.
+The search widget passes the query to the following access, which return JSON with results.

 Digital Collections: `https://collections.leventhalmap.org/search?utf8=✓&q={QUERY}`